Motorbike History Check

 When you run a motorbike history report, the vehicle details will be checked for:

-- Damages, including any recorded images of the damage.
+• Damages, including any recorded images of the damage.

-- Mileage rollbacks and odometer discrepancies
+• Mileage rollbacks and odometer discrepancies.

-- A timeline of historical records for the bike including MOT history and changes of ownership
+• A timeline of historical records for the bike including MOT history and changes of ownership.

-- Identification & technical specifications
+• Identification & technical specifications.

-- Photos of the motorcycle and how it may have looked in the past
+• Photos of the motorcycle and how it may have looked in the past.

-What motorbike records can I check myself?
+What motorbike checks can I perform myself?

 There are some aspects of a motorcycle’s history that you can check yourself for free, either before moving onto a more in depth bike check or to rule out any more overtly problematic bikes before spending money.